MapCoder-Lite: Distilling Multi-Agent Coding into a Single Small LLM: Results

 \subsection{Effectiveness of Agent-wise Fine-Tuning}

-Table~\ref{tab:main-results} compares the performance of a small LM (Qwen2.5-7B) across various single-agent prompt optimization methods—direct prompting, chain-of-thought (CoT)~\cite{wei2023chainofthought}, self-planning~\cite{jiang2024selfplanning}, and analogical prompting~\cite{yasunaga2024analogical}—as well as multi-agent approaches: MapCoder and our proposed MapCoder-Lite.
-Without fine-tuning, MapCoder shows only marginal gains over single-agent methods and even underperforms Direct prompting on xCodeEval (13.21\% vs. 18.87\%), despite using four specialized agents.
-This highlights the limitations of small LMs in multi-agent setups, where poor coordination and frequent format violations (as indicated by numerous format failures) prevent reliable end-to-end performance.
+Table~\ref{tab:main-results} compares the performance of Qwen2.5-7B under various prompting strategies—direct prompting, CoT\cite{wei2023chainofthought}, self-planning\cite{jiang2024selfplanning}, analogical~\cite{yasunaga2024analogical}—and multi-agent setups.
+Without fine-tuning, MapCoder yields only marginal improvements and even underperforms direct prompting on xCodeEval (13.21\% vs. 18.87\%), underscoring the difficulty of coordinating small models in multi-agent pipelines due to format errors and poor inter-agent coordination.

-In contrast, MapCoder-Lite, with agent-wise fine-tuning, achieves substantial improvements across all benchmarks.
+In contrast, MapCoder-Lite with agent-wise fine-tuning achieves substantial improvements across all benchmarks.
 On xCodeEval, accuracy more than doubles to 28.30\%, outperforming all prompting baselines.
-Similar gains are seen on APPS (6.00\% → 8.00\%) and CodeContests (6.06\% → 13.33\%).
+Similar gains are observed on APPS (6.00\% → 8.00\%) and CodeContests (6.06\% → 13.33\%).
 Notably, fine-tuning eliminates all format failures, indicating that even small LMs can produce structurally consistent outputs when role-specialized.
-These results emphasize the critical role of agent-wise fine-tuning in realizing the full potential of small LMs in multi-agent frameworks.
+These results highlight the critical role of agent-wise fine-tuning in realizing the full potential of small LMs in multi-agent frameworks, with qualitative examples in Appendix~\ref{sec:improvements} further illustrating improvements across all roles.